jingibus/gascan/resources/posts/2020/08/10/1233/Trailblazing vs Road Building.md

 Hah hah.
 No, not all done.
 What happens when the implementer doesn't follow the clear path?
 Who are they going to go to for help?
 You!
 You built the thing!
 Let's call your job the road builder.
 So where the trailblazer only points where to go, the road builder constructs a system for general use.
 The road builder will have some concrete examples in mind like the trailblazer does, but they will not be so laser focused on them.
 Instead, they will be thinking far more about support costs.
 After all, if it's not clear how to use the thing correctly, they'll come to someone for answers.
 As a user or as a trailblazer, I may be horrified and offended that my tools will prevent me from getting from point A to B in a way that I think is the clearest.
 But as a road builder, this is civilization itself: if you could get off the highway anywhere you like, you wouldn't have a highway.
 And that's what's key about the perspective: when building roads, one is really defining a whole playing field.
-If one can use the tool your building and fail to stay within the playing field you're defining, that's a bad thing.
+If one can use the tool you're building and fail to stay within the playing field you're defining, that's a bad thing.
 That's still your playing field, in spite of the fact that you didn't design it, because people built on it using your tool.
 If you change how it works, you impact them, and you end up being on the hook for supporting it.

 ### Situations For Each